omarlotfi99/Calendarapi/README.md

 # Calendarapi
 calendar api with flask
-1/run the server by taping "python API.py" and open postman to test the api
+1/open your local terminal on the IDE and type "pip install flask" after that run the server by taping "python API.py" and open postman to test the api
 #posting an event
 2/run the following api path on postman http://127.0.0.1:8000/insertEvent and choose the POST method and put the following Json object in the body: